mrsolipuram/Social-Share-Widget/README.md

 Social-Share-Widget
 ===================

-Java script widget for Social share
+Java script widget for url share

+It will work for only url share.

-Java script widget for social share it will work for facebook, twitter, google plus.
+Java script widget for url share it will work for facebook, twitter, google plus.
 No need to register in social sites and need not to worry about appkey, secrete id.
 It act as a guest share from application.

 <p>For reference</p>